-Contact the Controller's Office if you need to issue payment and the names of the subjects cannot be revealed.
+Contact Accounts Payable if you need to issue payment and the names of the subjects cannot be revealed.
 The petty cash fund should be accounted for by submitting a Summary Research Subject Participation List as follows:

 Attach a list showing research subject reference (i.e. number, first name, and alternate name), date of payment, and amount paid.
 The check request description must include the following certification:

 - "I certify that the (total number) research subject payments referenced on the attached list were payments made for participation in (study name) and that each received the amount indicated."

 The Payment section of the consent form should explain how subjects will be paid (i.e., by debit card, cash, check, or gift card) and how long they will have to wait for payment (i.e., whether they are paid immediately or after a delay of four to six weeks).
 The most frequent subject complaint heard by the IRB concerns the timing of payment, so it is important to make the payment plan clear from the start.
 See sample wording.

 Social Security Numbers: If subjects are paid by check, investigators must collect the subjects’ Social Security numbers and home address for check processing purposes.
 This information will be shared with the UCSF Accounts Payable office.
 Social Security numbers and addresses also must be collected if payment is $600+/year (see IRS reporting information).
 Explain these reporting requirement(s) in the Payment section of the consent form.